daymxn/rLog/wiki/docs/api/rlog.logcontext.start.md

 Parameter

 </th><th>

 Type

 </th><th>

 Description

 </th></tr></thead>
 <tbody><tr><td>

 config

 </td><td>

 [PartialRLogConfig](./rlog.partialrlogconfig.md)

 </td><td>

-_(Optional)_ Optional config to use for the context.
+_(Optional)_ Config to use for the context.
 [RLog](./rlog.rlog.md) instances that use this context will merge their configs with the config of the context.

 </td></tr>
 </tbody></table>